njsr27/inditex-code-challenge/test/README.md

 Password:
 ```

-In this case, the table `TBL_USERS` will be the one we use for this service, it should have 5 entities created as base
+In this case, the table `TBL_PRICES` will be the one we use for this service, it should have 4 entities created as base

 ### Swagger